hpgrahsl/kryptonite-for-kafka/docs/keyset-tool.md

 # Keyset Tool

-The Keyset Tool is a command-line utility for generating Tink keyset JSON configurations used by all Kryptonite for Kafka modules.
+The Keyset Tool is a command-line utility for generating Tink keyset configurations (JSON or YAML) used by all Kryptonite for Kafka modules.
 It supports both plain and encrypted keyset generation for the supported cipher key types and cloud KMS integrations.

 ---